neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 	demonstrates why ``new`` should be considered as a low-level tool and outlines issues with polymorphism.
 He doesn't mention dependency injection though ...

 Dependencies on other objects can be declared in the object's configuration (see :ref:`sect-configuring-objects`) or they can be solved automatically (so called autowiring).
 Generally there are two modes of dependency injection supported by Flow:
 *Constructor Injection* and *Setter Injection*.

 .. note::
 	Please note that Flow removes all injected properties before serializing an object.
-	Then after unserializing injections happen again.
+	Then after deserializing injections happen again.
 That means that injected properties are fresh instances and do not keep any state from before the serialization.
-That hold true also for Prototypes.
-If you want to keep a Prototype instance with its state throughout a serialize/unserialize cycle you should not inject the Prototype but rather create it in constructor of the object.
+That holds true also for prototypes.
+If you want to keep a prototype instance with its state throughout a serialize/unserialize cycle you should not inject the Prototype but rather create it in constructor of the object.